ErrorTzy/writings/papers/PhDApps/New_Draft_Idea.md

 **The ultimate question: are ontological dispute merely verbal?**

-The problem is we are saying
+The problem is, if both party are saying something true, and both party can interpret each other's semantics, then according to Hirsch, it is merely a verbal dispute.

 **Thought experiment: fasting thinking human need no language**.